Close Menu

 Note: A polynomial never division by a variable

-Note: A polynomial can divide by a constant but never division by a variable
+Note: A polynomial can be divided by a constant but never division by a variable

 Degree of polynomial: